MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -ReSyncTenantPrivacyProfile
-Parameter 'SyncPrivacyProfileProperties' is obsolete and renamed to ReSyncTenantPrivacyProfile
+The 'SyncPrivacyProfileProperties' parameter is obsolete and renamed ReSyncTenantPrivacyProfile.

 This parameter enables the synchronization of privacy profile properties.